By: William C. Head, Criminal Defense Attorney Atlanta GA and ABA Board-Certified DUI Attorney

 To know whether you should take the OFFICIAL breath alcohol test, READ THIS INFORMATION.
 This is part of the Georgia implied consent law, and failure to submit to this implied consent test can cause you to NOT be allowed to drive in Georgia for a full year.
 However, once you do submit, you are entitled to obtain your own INDEPENDENT test of blood, breath, urine, or all three types of tests (but you must pay for each to be collected and tested.)

-NO. If there is no smell of alcohol, the officer will ask you about whether you take any drugs.
+NO. If there is no smell of alcohol, the officer will ask you whether you have taken any drugs.
 REMAIN SILENT.
 Admitting to taking medications at a DUI checkpoint may be a sufficient basis for an officer to pull you out of your car for sobriety tests to check for impairment by DRUGS.
 Drunk driving checkpoints are fishing expeditions.
 Do not TALK and self-incriminate.
 Even if you are 100% sober, tests like the HGN eye test, one-leg stand, and walk and turn ARE NOT SCIENTIFIC and can be hard to perform.
 This is especially true for anyone who:

-For people unfamiliar with “testing and measurement” science, uncontrolled VARIABLES at a roadside location can taint performance of field sobriety test maneuvers at a DUI checkpoint, and can also cause you to “fail.”
-Factors like an uneven parking lot or roadside surface, debris, lack of a clearly visible, straight and flat line to walk, driver stress that causes shaky legs, or rotating police lights also can cause issues.
+For people unfamiliar with “testing and measurement” science, uncontrolled VARIABLES at a roadside location can taint the performance of field sobriety test maneuvers at a DUI checkpoint, and can also cause you to “fail.”
+Factors like an uneven parking lot or roadside surface, debris, lack of a clearly visible, straight, and flat line to walk, driver stress that causes shaky legs, or rotating police lights also can cause issues.

 The 4th Amendment to the U.S. Constitution clearly states the rights and privileges of an individual: